 Final thoughts

-Fuel injector system cleaning isn’t something exciting.
+Fuel Injector System Cleaning is no fun.
 It’s not a modification or performance upgrade.

 It’s just maintenance.

-But it does make a real difference when the system starts getting dirty.
+However, it does make a difference once the system becomes dirty.

 FAQs

-Yes, but performance will gradually drop and fuel use usually increases.
+Yes, but performance will slowly decrease and fuel consumption typically will increase.

 How long does professional cleaning take?

-Usually around an hour or two in most workshops.
+Typically an hour or two, in most shops.

 Visit Wrong Fuel Recovers for practical advice on fuel recovery and vehicle care.